-NTC members, Advisors or anyone from the same province/territory may communicate at any time with the competitors when the contest is not underway.
+NTC members, Advisors or anyone from the same province/territory may communicate at any time with their compatriot competitor(s) when the contest is not underway.
 Not underway would mean, prior to the official start time, lunch period, after the official end time on each competition days.
+Once a competitor is inside the contest site, no communication is allowed with spectators outside the contest site.
 They may communicate when the competition is officially underway but only with the approval of the Chair and in the presence of another NTC member from another province/territory.